Great Marlborough Street: 19th century

 During the 19th century, various professionals such as architects and scientists were living in Great Marlborough Street.
 Thomas Hardwick lived here between 1815 and 1825, as did Charles Darwin between 1837 and 1838.

 A police station was established at No. 21 Great Marlborough Street in 1793.
 This led to the establishment of Marlborough Street Magistrates Court at No. 20–21 in the early 19th century, which had become one of the most important magistrates courts in England by the end of the century.
-William Ewart Gladstone gave evidence in the court against a blackmailer who claimed Gladstone had frequented prostitutes in Leicester Square, while the Marquess of Queensbury's libel trial against Oscar Wilde took place here in 1895.
+William Ewart Gladstone gave evidence in the court against a blackmailer who claimed Gladstone had frequented prostitutes in Leicester Square, while the Marquess of Queensberry's libel trial against Oscar Wilde took place here in 1895.

 The Church of St John the Baptist was built on the site of the former Nos.
 49–50 in 1885, and was consecrated on 23 November.
 The building cost £5,100 (now £) and catered for services in the local parish that had previously been held in rooms or temporary buildings.
 The church covered a district between Oxford Street, Poland Street, Brewer Street, Bridle Lane, Carnaby Market and Argyll Street.

 The London College of Music were based at No. 47 Great Marlborough Street from 1896 to 1990.
 Although it is one of the few 18th century buildings to survive, significant alterations have taken place, including being extended to cover four storeys.
 Since the college relocated, the building has been occupied by the London College of Beauty Therapy, the largest publicly funded college of its kind.

 The street inspired the name of Philip Morris's Marlboro cigarettes.
 The original factory opened on the street in 1881.